Termination of the employment contract during the trial period

 A notice period may not be shorter than:

-• where the duration of the trial period is indicated in weeks: as many days as the trial period has weeks (e.g. 10 weeks is 10 days notice);
+• if the duration of the trial period is indicated in weeks: as many days as the trial period has weeks (e.g. 10-week trial contract has 10 days notice);

-• where the duration of the trial period is indicated in months: 4 days per month trial period without being shorter than 15 days and without exceeding 1 month.
+• where the duration of the trial period is indicated in months: 4 days for each month of trial period, but the notice period cannot be shorter than 15 days and not longer than 1 month.

 Notice period to comply with depending on the trial period